 - Avoid the use of nicotine close to bedtime or during the night.

 - Do not drink alcoholic beverages within four to six hours of bedtime.

 - While a light snack before bedtime can help promote sound sleep, avoid large meals.

 - Avoid strenuous exercise within six hours of bedtime.

 - Minimize light, noise, and extremes in temperature in the bedroom.

 All rights reserved.
-May not be printed on other websites or reprinted without permission of Villanova Counseling Center.
+May not be printed on other websites or reprinted without the permission of Villanova Counseling Center.

 HOW TO GET HELP

 Free, confidential help is available by calling the Counseling Center at 610-519-4050.